BludgerTrack 2016 methodology

-BludgerTrack 2013 is an aggregate of all published national opinion polls: Newspoll, Nielsen, Galaxy, Essential Research and Morgan.
+BludgerTrack 2016 is an aggregate of all published national opinion polls: Newspoll, Nielsen, Galaxy, Morgan, Essential Research and ReachTEL.
 Each poll is adjusted to account for observed biases and weighted according to sample size and past reliability.
 Local regression analyis (LOESS) is used to plot trendlines through the available data and determine current results based on the modelled results for the most recent available point in time.
-State-level polling is used to measure each state’s deviation from the national trend, which is in turn used to produce vote and seat projections for each state.
+State-level polling is used to track each state’s deviation from the national result, which is in turn used to produce vote and seat projections for each state.

 The preferred method for determining bias is to determine an average error based on pollsters’ final pre-election polls against the ensuing election results.
 However, because federal elections are infrequent and only a few pollsters conduct state election polling, in most cases the number of observations available within an acceptably recent time frame is prohibitively small.
-The two exceptions are Newspoll and Galaxy, for which the seven most recent case studies have been used, respectively going back to 2009 and 2007.
-A further exception in this respect is Morgan phone polls, for which I am content to use a performance average going back to 2007 despite the small number of case studies owing to its record of accuracy over the longer term.
-For other pollsters, bias measures are derived from a trend measure of their deviations from the BludgerTrack model, to be re-calculated monthly.
+The exceptions are Newspoll, Nielsen and Galaxy, for which measures have been derived based on federal and state polling since the start of 2010.
+For pollsters which deviate from the model in a generally consistent fashion, as has been determined to be the case for Morgan and ReachTEL, the deviance from the model over the full course of the term is measured and controlled for.
+Since the deviation for Essential Research appears to be variable, trend measures of its deviations are recalculated every week and applied to the published results.

 Pollsters are also weighted according to their historical accuracy, so that polls with better records have a greater influence on the total result.
-In most cases this has been determined by measuring the historical accuracy of their final pre-election polls.
-In these cases, the observations used are either the most recent ten results or, where fewer then ten are available, all results going back 10 years.
-For two newer poll series, Essential Research and Morgan’s multi-mode polling, poll results over the current term have been compared with the aggregated BludgerTrack results at the time of the poll’s publication.
+In the case of Newspoll, Nielsen and Galaxy, this has been determined by measuring the historical accuracy of pre-election polls going back to the start of 2010.
+For the newer poll series, results over the current term have been compared with the aggregated BludgerTrack results at the time of the poll’s publication.

 It should be noted that polls with larger samples tend to have lower accuracy ratings, as their lower theoretical margins of error mean they are held to a higher standard in the accuracy weighting calculations.
-This is especially notable in the case of the Morgan multi-mode poll, for which sample sizes are around 3000.
+This is especially notable in the case of the large-sample Morgan and ReachTEL polls.

 National and state result aggregation